DuPont: 1950 to 1970 – Space Age developments

 After the war, DuPont continued its emphasis on new materials, developing Mylar, Dacron, Orlon, and Lycra in the 1950s, and Tyvek, Nomex, Qiana, Corfam, and Corian in the 1960s.

 DuPont has been the key company behind the development of modern body armor.
-In the Second World War DuPont's ballistic nylon was used by Britain's Royal Air Force to make flak jackets.
+In the Second World War, DuPont's ballistic nylon was used by Britain's Royal Air Force to make flak jackets.
 With the development of Kevlar in the 1960s, DuPont began tests to see if it could resist a lead bullet.
 This research would ultimately lead to the bullet-resistant vests that are used by police and military units.

+In 1962, DuPont applied for a patent on the explosion welding process, which was granted on June 23, 1964, under US Patent 3,137,937[123] and resulted in the use of the Detaclad trademark to describe the process.
+On July 22, 1996, Dynamic Materials Corporation completed the acquisition of DuPont's Detaclad operations for a purchase price of $5,321,850 (or about $10.34 million today).

 1981 to 1999

 In 1981, DuPont acquired Conoco Inc., a major American oil and gas producing company, which gave it a secure source of petroleum feedstocks needed for the manufacturing of many of its fiber and plastics products.
 The acquisition, which made DuPont one of the top ten U.S.-based petroleum and natural gas producers and refiners, came about after a bidding war with the giant distillery Seagram Company Ltd. Seagram became DuPont's largest single shareholder, with four seats on the board of directors.
 On April 6, 1995, after being approached by Seagram Chief Executive Officer Edgar Bronfman Jr., DuPont announced a deal in which the company would buy back all the shares owned by Seagram.

 In 1999, DuPont spun off Conoco and sold all of its shares.
 Conoco later merged with Phillips Petroleum Company.

 DuPont acquired the Pioneer Hi-Bred agricultural seed company in 1999.